 01 Sep What To Wear Horseback Riding: A Guide for Beginners

 Horseback riding is an excellent choice for a fun activity on your next vacation, even if you’ve never been on a horse before!
 If you’re a beginner, you might be wondering what to wear when you go.
-Most stables offer horseback rides for beginners and at Mountain Creek Riding Stables, we have a caring staff that will ensure you feel safe and are enjoying the entirety of your ride!
+Most stables offer horseback rides for beginners and at Mountain Creek Riding Stable, we have a caring staff that will ensure you feel safe and are enjoying the entirety of your ride!

 You may be daydreaming of the fresh air, beautiful views, and free feeling of riding a majestic animal – although, if you’re uncomfortably dressed, you won’t be able to embrace the experience to its full potential.
 If you’re wondering what you should wear when you go horseback riding, we’ve got you covered.
 Here’s a comprehensive list of what NOT to wear horseback riding, along with our recommendations for what to wear for optimal comfort.